 The informal style of Programming Historian lessons can make the lessons appear deceptively simple to write.
 In fact, writing a good tutorial is every bit as demanding, if not more so, than any other kind of scholarly writing.
 Below are a few common questions to keep in mind as you review a lesson.
 Some will be more relevant than others, depending on the topic, intended audience, and the difficulty of the tutorial.
 Needless to say, this is neither a restrictive or comprehensive list; we do not ask that reviewers respond to each and every question, but hopefully they can provide some general guidance.

-If you haven’t dabbled much at the Programming Historian already, you’ll see that there is no standard audience across all of the lessons.
-Some are for complete beginners, others are for those considerably more comfortable with technical concepts and methods, and yet others are directed toward experienced digital historians looking to solve difficult technical challenges.
+The Programming Historian speaks to a variety of audiences and reader skill levels.
+Some lessons are for complete beginners, others are for those considerably more comfortable with technical concepts and methods, and yet others are directed toward experienced digital historians looking to solve difficult technical challenges.
 We welcome such variety!

 While we like each of our lessons to take the unique voice of its author, we also want each individual lesson to remain clear and consistent in its tone.
 More specifically, we want the technical explanations (and difficulty) to remain as constant as possible throughout the lesson.
 As a reviewer, it is quite useful to note any sections of a tutorial directed at more technically advanced users that seem to over-explain relatively simple concepts; the converse is true, too: we want to avoid sections of tutorials aimed at beginners that don’t adequately explain fundamental concepts central to the tutorial.
 Some questions to keep in mind: